 The locate command is a useful alternative, as it is faster than the find command when performing searches.
 That’s because the former only scans your Linux database instead of the whole system.
 Furthermore, the syntax is relatively easier to write.

 You can now use the command to search for files using this syntax:

 The vanilla locate command can sometimes return files that have been deleted, if the database wasn’t updated.
 The best solution is to manually update the database by running the following:

 By default, Linux does not come with the locate command pre-installed.
 To get the package, run the following commands one after another:

 sudo apt-get update sudo apt-get install mlocate

 We’ll share with you the most common applications of Linux locate command.

-Search Exact File Name
+Using Locate to Search Exact File Name

 The basic syntax only allows you to search for files that contain the search term.
 If you want to get the file with the exact name, you can use the -r option and add dollar symbol ($) at the end of your search term, for example: